 Darius was the first Persian monarch to coin money, and the "daric," a gold coin weighing 130 grains, was famous for its purity and soon became the only gold currency of the ancient world.
 Silver coins were also stamped.
 It is of interest to note that the English pound and shilling are almost the exact equivalents of the daric and siglos 2 respectively.
 The taxes in kind were also heavy, Babylon feeding one-third of the army and of the court, and Egypt providing corn for the army of 120,000 men.
-The Medes furnished horses, mules, and sheep ; the Armenians foals ; the Babylonians eunuchs, and so forth.
+The Medes furnished horses, mules, and sheep; the Armenians foals; the Babylonians eunuchs, and so forth.
 In addition, the provinces were called upon, after defraying these royal taxes, to support the Satrap, his court, and army; and as there was no fixed salary for the officials, who, moreover, probably bought their posts, the burden laid on the provinces was great, if not intolerable.
 On the other hand, there were the checks already mentioned,

-1 For further details of these satrapies vide How and Wells, op cit 1 p 405.
-2 Vide "Notes on the Imperial Persian Coinage," by G F Hill (Journal of Hellenic Studies, vol. xxxix., 1919).
+1 For further details of these satrapies vide How and Wells, op. cit. i. p.
+405. 2 Vide "Notes on the Imperial Persian Coinage," by GiF.
+Hill (Journal of Hellenic Studies, vol. xxxix., 1919).
 "Daric," the term by which the Greeks knew the coins, is derived from Δαρεικοί στατήρες.
-There is a word dariku used in contracts of the reign of Nabonidus, but its meaning is obscure.
-Sights is the same word as the Hebrew s/skl.
-The royal weight system of the Babylonians and Persins was I talent=60 minae=3600 shekels.
-But for weighing precious metals they used a mina of only 50 instead of 60 shekels, thus the system for gold and silver was I talent = 60 minae = 3000 shekels I he daric was a gold shekel, a The silver can be about 3313 British sovereigns of the daric , a Persic talent of silver (6000 sigles) was worth 300 daries or about 331 British sovereigns of the same as that used for gold), and was worth π_0^1 of the daric, a Persic talent of silver (6000 sigles) was worth 300 daries or about 331 British sovereigns.
-It should be remembered that estimates a factor of the same as that used for gold), and was worth π_0^1 of the daric, a Persic talent of silver (6000 sigles) was worth 300 daries or about 331 British sovereigns. of this kind, however correct mathematically, are economically misleading, because of the different values of commodities in relation to money at different periods.
+There is a word dariks used in contracts of the reign of Nabonidus, but its meaning is obscure.
+Siglos is the same word as the Hebrew shekel.
+The royal weight system of the Babylonians and Persians was 1 talent=60 minae=3600 shekels.
+But for weighing precious metals they used a mina of only 50 instead of 60 shekels; thus the system for gold and silver was 1 talent=60 minae=3000 shekels.
+The daric was a gold shekel; a talent of gold weighed 390,000 grains, and, being about 960/1000 fine, must have been equivalent to about 3313 British sovereigns of 22 carat gold.
+The silver coin (siglos) weighed about 861⁄2 grains, i.e. kalf a shekel of the special Babylonian silver system (which was not the same as that used for gold), and was worth 10 of the daric; a Persic talent of silver (6000 siglos) was worth 300 daries or about 331 British sovereigns.
+It should be remembered that estimates of this kind, however correct mathematically, are economically misleading, because of the different values of commodities in relation to money at different periods.